 Shares exercised in one year and sold in a subsequent year have two cost bases: one for regular tax purposes and one for AMT purposes.
 The AMT cost basis is the regular tax basis plus the AMT income inclusion amount.
 This figure will be used on a separate Schedule D and Form 8949 for AMT calculations.

-Calculating Adjusted Cost Basis on a Disqualifying Disposition
+Calculating the Adjusted Cost Basis of a Disqualifying Disposition

-Start with your cost basis, and add any amount of compensation.
-Use this adjusted cost basis figure for reporting capital gain or loss on Schedule D and Form 8949.
+Start with the cost basis.
+Add any amount of compensation.
+Use this adjusted-cost-basis figure to report a capital gain or loss on Schedule D and Form 8949.